 While we don’t recommend it before the theory test, once you’ve been to your appointment, you can cut loose a bit and enjoy the sights and sounds of Bury St Edmunds.
 Here are some establishments you might want to check out:

 Selling itself as a “traditional British pub with a modern twist”, this place is the ideal oasis for your tired, post-test self.
 The decor is modern and stylish, the food is tasty and moorish and the drinks selection is hard to beat.
 What’s even better is that it is practically next door to the theory test centre!

-Take a 4-minute stroll around the corner from the test centre and you might stumble onto this place.
+Take a 7-minute drive from the test centre and you might stumble onto this place.
 The One Bull is part wine shop (Gusto Vino—where you can drink in) and pub that also dishes out some scrummy meals.
 Whether you’re going for grape, grain, or a soft drink, you’re sure to have a great time!
 Pull up a chair, grab a refreshment and relax.

-Another nice spot that’s just around the corner from the theory test centre is Boosh Bar.
+Another nice spot that’s a short drive from the theory test centre is Boosh Bar.
 This one’s more for those who prefer a stylish bar over a traditional pub.
 It boasts 2 different bars, both decorated in a unique but fabulous manner.
 Take you pick from freshly-made cocktails, classic bar drinks or a coffee and a slice of cake.